What Is a "Translator" and What Does That Mean for Radio of Hope?

 Internet Access

-Feel free to contact us about your interest in supporting the search process in your area.
-Send an email to Radio of Hope.
+If you are interested in helping us present solid Christian radio in any of these localities (or more), we encourage you to swiftly contact us about supporting the search process in your area.
+Send email to Radio of Hope.